RobertoPrevato/K8sStudies/docs/kubeadm/index.md

 curl http://192.168.122.11:<node-port>
 ```

-You should see the default Nginx welcome page.
+You should see the default NGINX welcome page.

 Clean up the test deployment: